syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {:#methods:filterappointments}

-It used search the appointments from appointment list of schedule control.
+Searches the appointments from appointment list of Schedule control.

 <table class="params">
     <thead>